AlexSmokey/Digital-Boating-Tool/README.md

 # Digital-Boating-Tool
 An android app that allows a user to create digital breadcrumbs complete with editable pictures and descriptions.
-Designed to work with and without location services
+Designed to work with and without location services.

+By Alexander Goebel and Jeffery Humphrey